joshnevius/sinatra-todo-list/README.md

 This is a sinatra-based web application designed to act as a Todo list for people to keep track of tasks.

-Simply fork, clone, and run shotgun to use list.
+Simply clone, run 'rake db:migrate', and run shotgun to use list.
 Go to localhost:9393 to view list.